BarquistLab/CRISPRi_guide_efficiency_bacteria/README.md

 It contains **3 collected datasets** used in the study with expanded feature set and **files related to the reference genome** to calculate the features used by "feature_enginnering.py".

 ### 1_Feature_engineering
-It contains 2 Python scripts: one for optimizing the model using *auto-sklearn* (autosklearn_feature_engineering.py), the other for evaluating the optimized models from auto-sklearn (feature_sets.py).
+It contains 2 Python scripts:
+* autosklearn_feature_engineering.py: for optimizing the model using *auto-sklearn*,
+* feature_sets.py: for evaluating the optimized models from auto-sklearn.
 The choice of different feature sets can be specified with option **"-c / --choice"**.

 ### 2_Data_fusion

-It contains 3 Python scripts: one for optimizing the model using *auto-sklearn* (autosklearn_datafusion.py), one for evaluating the optimized models from auto-sklearn and other model tyeps (datafusion.py), and one for testing another automated machine learning tool H2O (h2o_crispri.py).
+It contains 3 Python scripts:
+* autosklearn_datafusion.py: for optimizing the model using *auto-sklearn*
+* datafusion.py: for evaluating the optimized models from auto-sklearn and other model tyeps
+* h2o_crispri.py: for testing another automated machine learning tool H2O.
 The choice of different training dataset(s) can be specified with option **"-training"**.
 The choice of model type can be specified with option **"-c / --choice"**.

+### 3_Segregating_gene_effects

+It contains 2 Python scripts:
+* MERF_crispri.py: for segregating gene and guide effects using *MERF*, followed by interpreting the model with SHAP.
+To test the simiplied gene feature set, it can be specified by "-c CAI".
+* median_subtracting_model.py: for segregating gene and guide effects using *Median subtracting method*.
+Either **rf or lasso** (random forest or LASSO model) can be specified by "-c / --choice".
+The choice of different training dataset(s) can be specified with option **"-training"**.
+The choice of train-test split can be specified with option **"-s / --split"**.
+To test the models without distance associated features, please use "-s guide_dropdistance".

+### 4_Deeplearning

+It contains 1 Python scripts and supplementary scripts for deap learning model:
+* median_subtracting_model_DL.py:segregating gene and guide effects using *Median subtracting method*.
+Either **cnn or gru** (CNN or GRU model) can be specified by "-c / --choice".
+* crispri_dl: it contains the scripts that are required to run the deep learning models, such as data loading and architectures.
+The choice of different training dataset(s) can be specified with option **"-training"**.

 # Requirements